blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > 	- Faced with death or conversion, many fled.
 Some went to more tolerant Muslim nations, while others went northward to growing Christian kingdoms.
 > 	- Destruction of Synagogues were ordered in Egypt, Syria, Iraq and Yemen in the Middle Ages.
 > 	- 6,000 Jews were killed by a Muslim mob during the 1033 Fez (Morocco) massacre.
-> 	- Massacres in Marrakesh (Yemen) in 1146 and 1232
+> 	- Massacres in Marrakesh (Morocco) in 1146 and 1232
 > - In 1244, the Marinid Sultanate overthrew the Almohad Caliphate
 > 	- Fez (Morocco) massacre of 1276
+> 	- 1465 Moroccan revolution in Fez
-> 	- Fez massacre of 1465
+> 		- Again, massacre of Moroccan Jews
+> 		- End of Marinid Dynasty, and establishment of Wattasid Dynasty
 > - Arguments from the Jewish Virtual Library: https://www.jewishvirtuallibrary.org/the-treatment-of-jews-in-arab-islamic-countries
 > ## The Middle Ages
 > ### The Crusades